What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 • repeated repetition of the same word - palilalia;

-• repetition of a word spoken by someone - echolalia;
+• repeating a word spoken by someone - echolalia;

 Diagnosis of pathology

-In modern medical practice, there are methods that make it possible to recognize the development of this pathology in a child.
-The first method is a blood test (s), which can show inflammatory changes in the body.
+In modern medical practice There are methods to recognize the development of this pathology in a child.
+The first method is a blood test (and), which can show inflammatory changes in the body.

-The second method is radiography (computed or magnetic resonance imaging), which makes it possible to determine the lesions in the brain.
+The second method is radiography (computer or magnetic resonance imaging), which makes it possible to determine areas of damage in the brain.

-Also, the method of electroencephalography is used for diagnostics - it allows you to identify foci of pathological activity.
-When examining patients with tics, a consultation with an oncologist, traumatologist and psychiatrist is also mandatory, which makes it possible to exclude some causes of the development of pathology.
+The method of electroencephalography is also used for diagnosis - it allows identifying foci of pathological activity.
+When examining patients with tics, a consultation with an oncologist, traumatologist and psychiatrist is also required, which makes it possible to exclude some causes of the development of pathology.

 Treatment

-When the question arises of how to get rid of a nervous tic of the eye or other part of the body, it should be remembered that only a doctor can prescribe adequate treatment, therefore, his recommendations should be strictly adhered to.
+When the question arises of how to get rid of a nervous tic in the eye or other part of the body, you should remember that only a doctor can prescribe adequate treatment, so you should strictly adhere to his recommendations.
 In most cases, nervous tics in a child or adult are treated conservatively and consist of the following recommendations:

-• drawing up the correct daily routine with the designation of the time of activity and rest;
+• drawing up a correct daily routine with time for activity and rest;

-• decrease in psycho-emotional stress.
-To comply with this recommendation, it is required to revise the relationship between the parents and the child, as well as the relationship between the parents, relationships with their work colleagues, and so on;
+• decline psycho-emotional stress.
+To comply with this recommendation, it is necessary to reconsider the relationship between parents and child, as well as the relationship between parents, relationships with their work colleagues, etc.;

-• referral to a psychotherapist (sometimes family therapy is required);
+• contacting a psychotherapist (sometimes family psychotherapy is required);

 • drug treatment.

-Drug treatment is prescribed only in cases where the nervous tic of the eye or other parts of the body in a child or an adult manifests itself often and is pronounced.
-The main drugs that can only be prescribed by a doctor include:
+Drug treatment is prescribed only in cases where a nervous tic of the eye or other parts of the body in a child or adult manifests itself frequently and is of a pronounced nature.
+The main medications that can only be prescribed by a doctor include:

 • valerian;